Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Introduction

 \subsubsection{Stable Big Bang formation without symmetry assumptions}

 The stability of some Kasner solutions towards their Big Bang singularities, without symmetries and for open sets of initial data, was only fairly recently shown by the last two authors.
-For the scalar field and stiff fluid matter models, the stability of the (isotropic) FLRW solutions with $\mathbb{T}^3$ spatial topology (i.e., $\widetilde{q}_1 = \widetilde{q}_2 = \widetilde{q}_3 =\frac{1}{3}$ and $\widetilde{B} = \sqrt{2/3}$.) was shown in \cite{RodSp1,RodSp2}, while the case of the scalar field matter model with $\mathbb{S}^3$ topology was handled in \cite{Sp}.
-The Einstein-vacuum equations were handled in \cite{RodSp3} under a ``moderate anisotropy'' assumption on the Kasner exponents, specifically $\max_{I=1,\cdots,\mydim}|\widetilde{q}_I|<\frac{1}{6}$, which is possible when $1+\mydim \geq 40$.
+For the scalar field and stiff fluid matter models, the stability of the (isotropic) Friedmann--Lema\^{\i}tre--Robertson--Walker (FLRW) solutions with $\mathbb{T}^3$ spatial topology (i.e., $\widetilde{q}_1 = \widetilde{q}_2 = \widetilde{q}_3 =\frac{1}{3}$ and $\widetilde{B} = \sqrt{2/3}$) was shown in \cite{RodSp1,RodSp2}, while the case of the scalar field matter model with $\mathbb{S}^3$ topology was handled in \cite{Sp}.
+The Einstein-vacuum equations were handled in \cite{RodSp3} under a ``moderate anisotropy'' assumption on the Kasner exponents, specifically $\underset{I=1,\cdots,\mydim}{\max} |\widetilde{q}_I|<\frac{1}{6}$, which is possible in $1+\mydim$ spacetime dimensions when $\mydim \geq 38$.
 Some aspects of our analysis here are in the spirit of the analysis in \cite{RodSp3}.